One year. Full time. On campus. Your next career starts here!

 Translational Medicine

-Area Director: Prof. Song Li.
-Integrate faculty expertise from Bioengineering, Chemical and Biomolecular Engineering, Computational Medicine and the David Geffen School of Medicine and Dentistry.
+Area Director: Associate Prof. Liang Gao.
+Integrate faculty expertise from Bioengineering, Chemical and Biomolecular Engineering, Computational Medicine, the School of Dentistry and the David Geffen School of Medicine.
 Focus on improving human health and longevity by translating discoveries in biomedical sciences into disease therapies.
 Translational medicine facilitates the development of diagnostic tools and therapeutics, and the application of systems biology and data sciences to biomedical problems.

 VIEW DETAILS